 I am doing an English language pre-sessional course, do I need to pay a CAS deposit?

-The CAS deposit is only required when you wish the University to issue you with a CAS for a Tier 4 visa.
+The CAS deposit is only required when you wish the University to issue you with a CAS for a student visa.
 If you have already paid a CAS deposit and will be doing the online pre-sessional course, we will put the deposit against the tuition fees for your degree programme, and will issue you with a CAS when you have successfully completed the pre-sessional course.